xSerpentineX/BubbleBoiBot/README.md

 + Optional spam formatting that converts any fullstops (periods) into commas for easy link spamming.
 - Optional automatic searching for users (Use a VPN to stop skribbl.io stopping your connections!).
 + Seven colour themes for the bot console.
-- A simple GUI that is easy to use.
+- A simple GUI that is easy to use and remembers input.

 # How to install the bot: